MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOContainerType.md

 ### -ResourceGroup

-THis parameter describes the resource group to be used for the associated container type
+This parameter describes the resource group to be used for the associated container type.

 ```yaml
 Type: String